Best beaches within a good distance to Surrey

 The seaside town of Littlehampton has not one beach but two, and they are quite different in character.
 So there's bound to be something for everyone's tastes.

 West Beach, on the other hand, is more secluded.
-It's a site of Special Scientific Interest, with incredible sand dunes that are home to rare and protected wildlife.
+It's a site of Special Scientific Interest, with incredible sand dunes home to rare and protected wildlife.
 If you look hard enough, you may find some fossils.

-Behind the dunes sits a nineteenth-century artillery fort which was placed on the Heritage at Risk Register in 2013 and is the subject of the Littlehampton Restoration Project.
+Behind the dunes sits a nineteenth-century artillery fort, which was placed on the Heritage at Risk Register in 2013 and is the subject of the Littlehampton Restoration Project.

 6. West Beach, Whitstable

-- Nearest train station: Whitstable
+- Nearest train station: Whitstable (2 hour drive / 3 hour drive)

-- Facilities: none, but there are plenty of cafés and bars nearby
+- Facilities: None, but there are plenty of cafés and bars nearby

-If you like your beach to come with hipster boutiques and eateries, then you will love West Beach in Whitstable, the gentrified harbour and fishing town.
+If you want your beach to have hipster boutiques and eateries, you will love West Beach in Whitstable, the gentrified harbour and fishing town.
+If you like shellfish, you should definitely try the oysters—a local delicacy—from one of the seaside shacks.

-Here you can swim, windsurf, sail, enjoy a pint or G&T at the seafront pub and live music venue Old Neptune or ‘Neppy’ as it is known to locals.
+Situated just behind the town centre with shops and restaurants, this shingle beach has jaunty beach huts and ramshackle wooden groynes.
+Here, you can swim, windsurf, sail, and enjoy a pint or G&T at the seafront pub and live music venue Old Neptune, or ‘Neppy’ as it is known to locals.

-West Beach is a particular favourite for dog walkers and, as the beach faces west, it’s a top place to catch the sunset.
+West Beach is a particular favourite for dog walkers, and as the beach faces west, it’s a top place to catch the sunset.

 7. Dungeness, Kent

-- Nearest station: Dungeness
+- Nearest station: Dungeness (2-hour drive / 5-hour train)

-- Nearest carpark: parking is a little bit tricky here.
+- Nearest car park: Parking is a little bit tricky here.
 Lydd Beach Carpark

 - Facilities: none

-This shingle beach on the edge of Romney Marsh is like Marmite, it's not for everybody.
-But for those with an artistic bent, it's a must-visit.
+This shingle beach on the edge of Romney Marsh is like Marmite.
+It's not for everybody, but for those with an artistic bent, it's a must-visit.

-One of the largest expanses of shingle in Europe, Dungeness is classified as Britain’s only desert and, as such, the area is important for nature and wildlife conservation and home to an RSPB reserve.
+The landscape is flat and empty, punctuated by two lighthouses and the still-operating Dungeness B power station.
+One of the largest expanses of shingle in Europe, Dungeness is classified as Britain’s only desert.
+As such, the area is important for nature and wildlife conservation and is home to an RSPB reserve.

 Image from Geograph

-- Nearest train station: Broadstairs
+- Nearest train station: Broadstairs (2-hour drive via M25 / 2-hour train)

-- Nearest carpark: Broadstairs Harbour Carpark
+- Nearest car park: Broadstairs Harbour Carpark

-- Facilities: toilets, showers
+- Facilities: Toilets, showers

 With an enormous sandy horseshoe-shaped beach and calm waters for swimming, Viking Bay is an ideal place to spend a hot summer's afternoon.